sitruks/liri-node-app/README.md

 https://alligator.io/nodejs/interactive-command-line-prompts/

 # setup
-**To start, do the following**
+**To start, do the following:**

-0. go to root of project
+        0. clone the repo and cd [project-name] to go to root of project from which:

         1. chmod +x bin/liri.js

-1. npm i
+        2. npm i

-2. npm i -g ./
+       *3. npm i -g ./

+        4. npm link

+        5. liri

+        6. follow the instructions from the CLI 🤓
+---
-3. *if there is an issue you may need to give the app the correct filesystem permissions. see this [article](https://timber.io/blog/creating-a-real-world-cli-app-with-node/) for more details*
+    *if there is an issue you may need to give the app the correct filesystem permissions. see this [article](https://timber.io/blog/creating-a-real-world-cli-app-with-node/) for more details*
-    * chmod +x bin/liri.js
-    * npm link
-4. liri
-5. follow the instructions from the CLI 🤓

-# further customization
-**add your own keys to the project**
--> Create a .env file in the same directory as the rest of the files.

-In the .env file should be:

-    '# Spotify API keys'

-    'SPOTIFY_ID=your-spotify-ID-here'

-    'SPOTIFY_SECRET=your-spotify-secret-here'

 # liri available functions